 In parallel, both types of engines can divide their cycles into times.
 According to this classification there are two-stroke engines and four-stroke engines.
 We will explain the characteristics of a four-stroke engine and those of a two-stroke engine.

 The engines most used today in the automotive sector are one of these two types.

-The diesel engine is a thermal internal combustion engine.
-Its main feature is in the ignition of fuel.
-This is achieved by the elevated temperature produced by the compression of the air inside the cylinder.
+The diesel engine is an internal combustion thermal engine.
+Its main characteristic is in the ignition of fuel.
+This is achieved by the high temperature produced by the compression of air inside the cylinder.

-Rudolf Diesel invented it and created it in 1895, from which it derives its name.
-It was initially designed and presented at the 1900 international fair in Paris as the first engine for "biofuel", as pure palm or coconut oil.
+It was invented by Rudolf Diesel in 1895, from which he derives his name.
+It was initially designed and presented at the 1900 international fair in Paris as the first "biofuel" engine, like pure palm or coconut oil.

-Diesel also claimed in its patent the use of coal dust as fuel, although it is not used because of the abrasive it is.
+Diesel also claimed in his patent the use of coal dust as fuel, although it is not used because it is abrasive.

-Electric motors are those engines that are capable of transforming electrical energy into mechanical energy of rotation.
-There are those that use continuous electric current and others that operate by alternating electric current.
+Electric motors are those motors that are capable of transforming the electric energy into mechanical energy of rotation.
+There are those that use continuous electric current and others that work by alternating electric current.

 The electric motor is becoming increasingly important in the industrial world and above all in the domestic world.
 It is a clean engine, with a ratio of size, weight, cost and performance to my good.